Crete hero image

 Heraklion Cultural Launch

-• Base 2 nights in Heraklion; explore St. Titus, Knossos, Koules Harbor, and narrative tours connecting ancient to modern Crete.
+• Base two nights in Heraklion and explore St. Titus, Knossos, Koules Harbor, and guided narrative tours.

-• Engage refugee services, university partners, and intercultural dialogues.
+• Meet refugee services, university partners, and intercultural initiatives.

 Rethymno & Mountain Hospitality

-• Head west to Rethymno; visit Fortezza, Arkadi Monastery, and mountain villages for agroforestry collaboration.
+• Head west to Rethymno for Fortezza, Arkadi Monastery, and mountain village agroforestry collaboration.

-• Include cooking classes and storytelling dinners in traditional tavernas.
+• Add cooking classes and storytelling dinners in traditional tavernas.

 Chania Coastal Retreat

-• Continue to Chania; stroll the Venetian harbor, tour Agia Triada, and unwind at Balos or Elafonissi beaches.
+• Continue to Chania for Venetian harbor walks, Agia Triada visits, and downtime at Balos or Elafonissi beaches.

 Southern Coast & Islands (Optional)

-• Add Matala caves, Loutro boat-only village, or Spinalonga island for downtime and cultural reflection.
+• Add Matala caves, Loutro boat-only village, or Spinalonga island for rest and cultural reflection.

 Trip Length & Pacing